In November of 1942, 20-year-old

 release.
 Tommy Dorsey, at the studio filming Girl Crazy with

-Mickey and Judy, was employed to accompany Judy in the "Broadway
+Mickey Rooney and Judy, was employed to accompany Judy in the "Broadway

 Rhythm" finale to the finale.
 As was Charles Walters.